DaveBackus/Data_Bootcamp_Book/py-fun1.md

 -->

+## Getting help in Spyder

-**Getting help in Spyder.**  If you want to know more about the print function, here are two good ways to do it in Spyder:
+If you want to know more about a function, there are two good ways to do it in Spyder.
+This works for any function, but using print as our examples we can:

 * Type `print?` in the IPython console.
 * Type `print` in the Object inspector.